If you’re traveling to Kota Kinbalu, Sabah or Borneo for that dream holiday vacation, you’re inevitably looking for a weather forecast.

 Seeing as how most often mornings are bright, if you’re planning must-be-without-rain activities, then getting them done as early in the day as possible will increase your chances of avoiding the rain.

 If you think the sun in Borneo burns in a different way, you’re right.
-Sunburn risk is always present, even on overcast days, so remember to apply sunblock regularly and cover up.
+Sunburn risk is always present, even – and perhaps more so – on overcast days.
+So remember to apply sunblock regularly and cover up.

-Fair-skinned people beware: the sun here doesn’t feel so hot (perhaps because the air is already hot), but many a pink lobster can be spotted about town at night.
+Fair-skinned people beware: the sun here doesn’t feel so hot, perhaps because the air is already hot, but many a pink lobster tourist seen around town can tell you just how badly even a cool feeling sun can burn.

 What time does the sun rise and set in Kota Kinabalu & Sabah?